 If along with Planner you and your team are actively using Microsoft Teams, you may want to connect the two to increase your productivity.

-To do that, choose the right team and channel that correspond to the plan you’re working on, and then add a new tab with that plan.
+To do that, choose the right team and the channel that corresponds to the plan you’re working on, and then add a new tab with that plan.
 Having Planner connected to Microsoft Teams allows team discussions around tasks, as well as access the plan easily.

 You can learn more about Microsoft Teams and Planner integration here.